systemd/systemd/docs/GROUP_RECORD.md

 `realm` → The "realm" the group belongs to, conceptually identical to the same field of user records.
 A string in DNS domain name syntax.

+`description` → A descriptive string for the group.
+This is similar to the `realName` field of user records, and accepts arbitrary strings, as long as they follow the same GECOS syntax requirements as `realName`.

 `disposition` → The disposition of the group, conceptually identical to the same field of user records.
 A string.